 Are you seeing the dreaded “Drivetrain Malfunction” error message on your BMW dashboard?
 This error message can be alarming, but understanding what it means and how to fix it can help.
 So, what exactly is the BMW drivetrain malfunction error?

 The BMW drivetrain malfunction error is caused by a problem with the engine or transmission.
-When the car’s ECU detects a problem, it puts the vehicle into safety mode.
+When the car’s ECU detects a problem, it puts the vehicle into limp mode.
 This protects both the engine and transmission from damage.
 You may notice the car shaking, rougher ride, even cutting power completely.

 But don’t panic, understanding what this warning means is the first step towards getting back on road quickly.